S3umish/Sunitee.github.io/_posts/2021-02-23-the_super_power_of_dots.markdown

 Like " Dots " I am highly impressed with "Self " in Ruby.

+In case you are wondering what is Omniauth?? , **Omniauth** is a gem which provides an interface to your application to login through third party authentication system.
+It helps gain access to the user’s data from the provider in the Sessions Controller .
+Typically, if a matching User exists in your database, the client will be logged in to your application.
+If no match is found, a new User will be created using the data received from the provider.
+From User’s standpoint, the User tries to access a page on yoursite.com that requires them to be logged in.
+They are redirected to the login screen.The login screen offers the options of creating an account or logging in with third party authenticators called provider like Google ,Facebook, Gituhub etc .The user clicks, the button” Log in with Google”.
+This momentarily sends the user to yoursite.com/auth/google, which quickly redirects to the Google sign-in page.
+If the user is not already signed in to Google, they sign in normally.
+More likely, they are already signed in, so Google simply asks if it's okay to let yoursite.com access the user's information.
+The user agrees and are hopefully quickly redirected to yoursite.com/auth/google/callback and, from there , to the page they initially tried to access.

 I am hopeful that in the next mod, I will find more interesting connections with the real world !!
 Thanks for reading .